tombresee/Pyscript_Examination/index.md

 **Your new HTML tag building blocks:**
-- `<py-script>` - indicates to HTML to to execute the python commands
+- `<py-script>` - indicates to HTML to to execute the python code
-- `<py-env>` - indicates to HTML what your python library dependencies are (if you don't need any python libraries, it's blank)
+- `<py-env>` - indicates to HTML what your python library dependencies are (if you don't need any python libraries, it's blank).
+This component defines the Python packages needed to run your Python code...

 <br>